jlegewie/zotfile/README.txt

 Changelog

+Changes in 2.1.1
+- bug fix: zotfile produced error when trying to move open files on Windows (thanks to Dominik)

 Changes in 2.1
 - Important: the tag for tablet files was changed from '_READ' to '_tablet'
 - New saved search for modified files on tablet